MichelVos/mysqlram/README.md

 ## Warning
 If a database is run on a RAM disk and the pc loses power all changes since the last boot will be lost.
-So use on you own risk.
+So use on your own risk.